B2ORG/T6-B2OP-PATCH/README.md

 2) I put the patch in the right folder but it does not work

-- Make sure you downloaded compiled version from [releases](https://github.com/B2ORG/T6-B2OP-PATCH/releases) section (do not download the zip file called Source code, it is added to the release automatically by github and contains raw code, that is not going to work) and that you downloaded the right version for the right launcher.
+- Make sure you downloaded right version from [releases section](https://github.com/B2ORG/T6-B2OP-PATCH/releases) (do not download the zip file called Source code, it is added to the release automatically by github and contains raw code, that is not going to work).
 Failing to do so may result in the patch not working at all, or misbehaving, which in some situations can cause your game to not be legit.
 Always match names of released files with the launcher you're using.
 Read Installation instructions above.

 3) It says the patch gives players first box, which is not legit.
 How come this patch is deemed an official patch for BO2 records?